 Glycerites have a shelf life of approximately one to two years if stored in a cool, dark place.
 Adult dosage is typically approximately 30-60 drops (1/4 – 1/2 teaspoon), 3 times daily, taken in a little water.

-Are you interested in learning more about the benefits of herbal medicine and how to make other herbal preparations?
+Are you interested in learning more about the benefits of herbalism and how to make other herbal preparations?
 We invite you to learn more in the Online Introductory Herbal Course or in the Online Intermediate Herbal Course.
-Join us as we discover the wild and wonderful world of plant medicine!
+Join us as we discover the wild and wonderful world of plants!